Charles Spurgeon: Metropolitan Tabernacle Societies and Institutions

 xiv.
 The Colportage Association.
 Colporters were employed to take Bibles, good books and periodicals for sale, from house to house.
 They also were involved in visiting the sick and holding meetings.

 xv.
 Other Institutions Connected with the Tabernacle.
 Here Spurgeon describes 21 other 'Institutions'.
 Two examples are: The Ordinance Poor Fund which distributed money amongst poor members of the church of about £800 annually, and the Ladies' Benevolent Society.
 This group made clothing for the poor and 'relieved' them, with an income of £105.

 Eight years later at Spurgeon's fiftieth birthday celebration an updated list of 'Societies and Institutions' was read out.
 With Spurgeon's strong encouragement and support the 24 groups listed in 'The Metropolitan Tabernacle: Its History and Work', had become 69.
 Before they are read out Spurgeon says: "I think everybody should know what the church has been moved to do, and I beg to say that there are other societies besides those which will be mentioned, but you will be tired before you get to the end of them." and finishes after the list by saying: "We have need to praise God that he enables the church to carry on all these institutions."

-Spurgeon's encouragement for members of the Tabernacle to be involved in these ministries was very strong.
-Spurgeon's own regular contributions to them meant that he left his wife only 2,000 pounds, when he died, despite having earned millions from his published sermons and books.

 He encouraged others to give, with comments like these: